tommysullivan/ts-injector/features/readme.md

 -------------------------------------------------|---------------------------------------
 @SPYG-[n]                                        | relates to SPYG-[n] JIRA User Story
 @Manual                                          | Is a Manual Test
-@HealthCheck                                     | Health Check a live Spyglass Cluster
+@healthCheck                                     | Health Check a live Spyglass Cluster
 @WIP                                             | A Work in Progress (may yield bad results)

 ## Frequently Asked Questions